 Creative Doodling & Beyond by Stephanie Corfee

 I don’t mean to be such a fangirl, but this really is the book that started it all.
 I just happened to stumble across Stephanie Corfee’s blog a few months ago, and the girls and I immediately signed up for the A Year of Doodles course.
-When I saw her list of books, I knew I wanted to get this one, and I’ve enjoyed the exercises and prompts so much.
-Stephanie also includes some basic lettering prompts, which made me feel like lettering might actually be something I could do (I’ve dismissed it as far beyond my skill level many times in the past).
+When I saw her list of books, I knew I wanted to get this one, and I enjoyed the exercises and prompts so much.
+Stephanie also includes some basic lettering prompts, which made me feel like lettering might be something I could do (I’ve dismissed it far beyond my skill level many times in the past).

 Craft-a-Doodle: 75 Creative Exercises by Jenny Doh

-Like the Craft-a-Doodle book above, this book was compiled by Jenny Doh, featuring the work of many different artists.
+Like the Craft-a-Doodle book above, this book was compiled by Jenny Doh, and featuring the work of many different artists.
 Each artist gives examples of their style as well as several step-by-step projects.
-The book itself feels somewhat unpolished to me with so many different voices, but there are a lot of really fun lettering ideas and a ton of ideas to use as a jumping off point.
+The book itself feels somewhat unpolished to me with so many different voices, but there are a lot of really fun lettering ideas and a ton of ideas to use as a jumping-off point.
 It makes lettering feel very accessible.